 The case was properly decided, but is a little concerning given the course the court followed.
 The justices shoe-horned the report to HR into the SLAPP statute by finding it was necessary in order to preserve the ultimate legal action.
 As we demonstrated with our credit card case, the standard need not be so stringent, and instead the determining factor should be whether the conduct was a natural part of the process.

-– A husband is going through a divorce, and the wife filed a declaration with the court stating that he was physically abusive to the children.
-He wants to file an action against his wife for defamation for the false claims she made in the declaration.
+– A husband is going through a divorce, and his wife or a witness or the wife’s attorney filed a declaration with the court stating that he was physically abusive to the children.
+He wants to file an action against his wife (or the witness or the attorney) for defamation for the false claims made in the declaration.

-– An attorney sent a letter to an employee’s employer, claiming that he stole property and trade secrets from his former employer, threatening to sue if the property is not returned and if the employer makes use of any of the trade secrets.
-The employee did not take an property from the former employer and is not using any trade secrets, and wants to sue the former employer and its attorney for defamation.
+– An attorney sent a letter to an employee’s employer, claiming that the employee stole property and trade secrets from his former employer, and threatening to sue if the property is not returned or if the employer makes use of any of the trade secrets.
+Based on the letter, the company fires the employee rather than to run the risk of a lawsuit.
+The employee did not take any property from the former employer and is not using any trade secrets, and wants to sue the former employer and its attorney for defamation.

 – An employee is suing for wrongful termination, and the deposition of one of his former co-workers is taken.
 At that deposition, the co-worker falsely claims that she was sexually harassed by the employee suing for wrongful termination.
 As a result of this claim, the court grants a motion for summary judgment and throws out the action, and the employee’s marriage is severely strained because of the claim of infidelity.
 The employee wants to sue the co-worker for defamation for what she said at her deposition.